sedo-swe/learnAlgo/README.md

         515. Find Largest Value in Each Tree Row
         1302.
 Deepest Leaves Sum
         102. Binary Tree Level Order Traversal : Tree level 1448.
-Count Good Nodes in Binary Tree (Medium)
+Count Good Nodes in Binary Tree
-        230. Kth Smallest Element in a BST (Medium) --> Visiting in order BST would be ordered
+        230. Kth Smallest Element in a BST --> Visiting in order BST would be ordered
 ```

 ### Tries